Alaska has always had an impression of mystery…

-See my photos and video below to see the wonders of Alaska by helicopter, over the Tongass National Forest:
+See my photos and video below to see the wonders of Alaska by helicopter, flying over the Tongass National Forest in Juneau:

 In July 1908, the Alexander Archipelago Forest Reserve and the Tongass National Forest Park, created in Roosevelt’s presidential declaration, merged to form a forest covering most of southeastern Alaska.

 The forest is adjacent to the Alexander Archipelago, Fjords and glaciers, and peaks of the Coast Mountains.
 Different views of nature can be seen.

 Costs to the park